Welcome to Our Blog on the Camino Portuguese

 Camino Portuguese Portugal Spain.

 As with the approach from the Camino Frances, we walked through scented Eucalyptus forests this morning.
-As the sun warmed the bark of the trees, releasing their spicy scent, I realized I will always associate the strong, fresh smell of Eucalyptus with Spain, and with walking Caminos.
-I wished I could take a small sample with me to transport me back here in the future.
+As the sun warmed the bark of the trees, releasing their spicy scent, I realized I would always associate the strong, fresh smell of Eucalyptus with Spain, and with walking Caminos.
+I wish I could take a small sample with me to transport me back here in the future.

 Camino Shell and Yellow Arrow Galacia Spain.

-The trail soon brought us the outskirts of the city.
+The trail soon brought us to the outskirts of the city.
 Our first glimpses were of red roofs dotting the lush green hills around us as we passed older homes and abandoned farms.
-Then we found ourselves in well to-do suburbs, with large houses in well landscaped yards that enjoyed a view of the city across a valley.
+Then we found ourselves in well-to-do suburbs, with large houses in well-landscaped yards that enjoyed a view of the city across a valley.
 Then the density of houses increased, and we soon found ourselves on the busy streets of the city.
-We picked up our pace as we passed a strip of very large hotels, and a huge, ultramodern looking albergue.
+We picked up our pace as we passed a strip of very large hotels, and a huge, ultramodern-looking albergue.
 Then we were walking down a busy road bordered by shops, the university, and a large park with a lovely green space.

 We dropped off our packs and with a mixture of excitement, anticipation, and sadness walked the final 10 minutes to the Cathedral square.